phairlab/berta-ai-scribe/README.md

    - Copy the **Client ID** and **Client Secret**
    - You'll need these for your environment files

+> [!IMPORTANT]
-**Important**: The redirect URIs must match exactly.
+> The redirect URIs must match exactly.
 If you change the frontend port, update the redirect URIs accordingly.

 ### Local Development Options

 All local setups use **SQLite database**, **local file storage**, and **Google OAuth authentication**.
 Create the below .env in web-api directory.
 Choose based on your AI service preference:

+> [!IMPORTANT]
+> If you're switching between different AI models or services, delete the `.data` folder in the `web-api` directory to clear any cached model data and ensure a clean start with your new configuration.

 #### Option 1: Basic Local Setup (Recommended)